w3bn1k/swapi-starwars/README.md

 No matter what device you're using, the Force will be with you! ⭐

-## 🤝 Want to Contribute?

-We'd love your help to make this app even better!
-Here's how:

-1. Fork this repository
-2. Create a branch for your feature (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
-5. Push to your branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

 **May the Force be with you!** ⭐

 *"Do or do not, there is no try."* - Yoda